mNemlaghi/cloud-embeddings/README.md

 ## Repository structure

 ### Evaluate
-Evaluate SOTA embeddings with [MTEB](https://huggingface.co/blog/mteb) and SageMaker Processing according to your needs.
+Evaluate SOTA embeddings with [MTEB](https://huggingface.co/blog/mteb) and SageMaker Processing according to your needs and delights.

 ### Finetune

-Modern, LoRA finetuning embeddings with 🤗 HuggingFace and SageMaker Training.
+[Finetune](finetune/) is about modern, LoRA finetuning embeddings with 🤗 HuggingFace and SageMaker Training.

 ### Deploy